marcocarnini/marcocarnini.github.io/content/posts/creating_a_theme.md

 </div>
 ```

-and a footer ``themes/bareMinimum/layouts/partials/footer.html``:
+that represent the beginning of each page in the site, and a footer ``themes/bareMinimum/layouts/partials/footer.html``:

 ```html
 <p class="footer text-center">Copyright (c) {{ now.Format "2006"}} Marco Carnini</p>
 ```
+This is the bottom of each page, adding the copyright information.

 ## Default layouts

-As a first step, I create a layout for my homepage:
+As a first step, I create a minimalistic layout for my homepage (``themes/bareMinimum/layouts/index.html``):

 ```html
 {{ define "main" }}